 As a rule, analysis software requires much higher data quality than operational software.
 A typing error in a customer name in an invoice is not enough to break the transaction in most systems.
 But when it comes to analyzing the data, much more precision is required.
-In fact, the issue of data quality was identified by The BI Survey 9 as the most common problem in business intelligence projects.
+In fact, the issue of data quality was identified by BARC’s BI Trend Monitor as the biggest trend in BI and analytics projects.

 So what is to be made of the idea of business intelligence and unstructured data?
 The term “unstructured data” is not particularly precise, but in the end it means data that is difficult to deal with, usually because it has no data model.
 This certainly does not sound like a very promising area for analysis.
 Unfortunately, a lot of the information available to companies is in unstructured data, although it is hard to say exactly how much.